 - A piano teacher has to know how to explain the process of playing music into simple steps.

-- A piano teacher has to communicate in simple words to young students (especially for kids piano lessons).
+- A piano teacher has to communicate in simple words to young students (especially for kids students).

 - A piano teacher has to know what went right, and what went wrong when students make mistakes, and know how to get them back on track.